-After a successful pitch, it is important to enter into negotiations with the investor and to contractually fix essential rights and obligations.
+After a successful approach, it is important to enter into negotiations and to fix essential rights and obligations contractually in a term sheet.
 However, since there is an information asymmetry to the detriment of investors prior to extensive due diligence, an immediate and binding contractual fixation harbors great risks.
-In order to nonetheless record the status of the negotiations in writing and to show the founders their willingness to participate in the company, a term sheet serves as a pre-contractual declaration of intent.
+In order to nevertheless record the status of the negotiations in writing and to signal to the founders their willingness to participate in the company, term sheets serve as pre-contractual declarations of intent.

-- Term sheets ensure reliability in planning and counteract information asymmetries through mutual obligations.
+- Term sheets ensure planning security and counteract information asymmetries through mutual obligations.

-- Most of the clauses in the term sheet aim to reduce investment risks for investors, for example through vesting, anti-dilution, drag / tag along and liquidation preferences.
+- Most of the clauses in the term sheet aim to reduce the investment risk for investors, for example through vesting, anti-dilution, drag / tag along and liquidation preferences.

 - Although the term sheet does not provide a legal obligation to conclude the participation agreement, the agreed clauses shall be complied with and deviations in the deed of association are difficult to enforce in practice.

 The content of this article is based on our personal experience.
-It does neither constitute nor replace legal advice.
-If you have any questions on financing rounds or company valuation, we are happy to advise.
-Get in touch using our contact form or arrange your first free consultation.
+They do not constitute legal advice and do not replace it.
+If you have any questions about financing rounds, looking for an investor or company valuation, we are also happy to advise you individually in a personal conversation.
+Contact us using our contact form or arrange your first free appointment.

 The term sheet offers security in planning and counteracts information asymmetries